-Probiotics in the strictest sense are living bacteria in a food or supplement designed to seed the gastrointestinal tract (GI) with bacteria.
+Probiotics are living bacteria in a food or supplement designed to seed the gastrointestinal tract (GI) with bacteria.
 While any bacterium added to food could theoretically fall under this category, the term is typically reserved for bacteria considered beneficial in the colon.
 The Food and Agriculture Organization of the United Nations and World Health Organization have a joint definition for probiotics that encompasses just that:

 To stay updated with our blog, subscribe below!

 “Live microorganisms which when administered in adequate amounts confer a health benefit on the host”